 We get used to talking about things, situations and people but not so much in actually doing things differently.
-We need to do more and then reflect.
+We need to feel that we can do more and then reflect.

 Although we have instantaneous communication, it’s hardly ever used in workplaces to really improve the working conditions in manufacture, distribution and related services.
 People may be highly skilled outside their job vocationally or even professionally in new technologies and really want to practise and implement them but nooooo….the bulk of the jobs we do were defined by the 19th or 20th centuries.

-We need to move away from letting absent landlords on the high street allow more nail bars and gambling shops and support culturally diverse businesses to move from struggling to thriving.
 The reason they don’t thrive is because we have neglected economic and business development in the inner city and discouraged innovation in the universities.
-What if the founder of Bet 365 instead of using her first class econometrics degree from Sheffield University had been encouraged by her tutors to think about her life completely independently of her family and instead of learning how to super deliver gambling online, to look and think more closely about the people who made up the city she lived in: who was sitting in her gambling shops and really, why, how markets, farmer’s markets, creative businesses, independent businesses could come together to reinvent what retailing could be, what products could be, who the customers could be.
-That would be a vision.
+What if the founder of Bet 365 and children of other legacy businesses, instead of using her first class econometrics degree from Sheffield University had been encouraged by her tutors, her family, her friends to think about her life completely independently of what her family expected and instead of learning how to super deliver gambling online, if she’d been able to think about how the people in her local area could share in a vision that could dynamise the many, not just the few and really bring innovation.